 - A passenger in an Uber/Lyft vehicle.
 In the event that you are a passenger in an Uber/Lyft vehicle at the time of accident involving the vehicle in which you were traveling and another car, you will file a claim with the at-fault party’s insurance.
 Again, you may file a lawsuit if a fair settlement cannot be reached, and you need to bring your claim to court in order to recover compensation for your injuries.

-You Need an Experienced California Personal Injury Attorney On Your Side
+You Need an Experienced Uber & Lyft Accident Lawyer on Your Side

 To help you determine liability for your crash and file a claim against the appropriate party, negotiate for damages, or bring forth a lawsuit, you need an experienced attorney.
 At the law offices of GJEL Accident Attorneys, our talented California personal injury lawyers have the experience and knowledge your case deserves.